Hopefully your practice can submit almost all of your claims electronically. Some claims must still be printed on paper, however.

 Why would you need to print a paper claim?

 Unusual Rendering Provider Situations: When a charge is posted to a non-provider, such as the “Office” provider or a nurse, you may encounter a situation where a claim can not be submitted electronically.
 You should speak with PCC Support for help configuring which providers are valid for electronic submission.
-Whenever you add a new provider, inform PCC Support so they can be configured properly for claim submission.
+Whenever you add a new provider, inform PCC Support so they can properly configure your provider for electronic claim submission.

 Generate HCFA 1500 Forms